openstack/charm-guide/doc/source/project/procedures/charmhub-migration.rst

 Select the channels
 -------------------

-`Charm delivery`_ includes a list of all the tracks available to the OpenStack charms.
+The :doc:`../charm-delivery` page includes a list of all the tracks available to the OpenStack charms.

 Examples: